weizman/temp-website/_posts/2020-02-02-client-side-future.md

 to and the team I ended up in was the result of no less than an accident (a story for another day).

 Naturally, such a gap introduced significant difficulties for me, as I struggled a lot to keep up with the rest of the team.
-I was surrounded by highly competent individuals, which became highly skilled in each of their own distinct field of expertise, whereas I was a colorless weak link.
+I was surrounded by highly competent individuals, who were each highly skilled in each of their own distinct field of expertise, whereas I was a colorless weak link.

 **It was no picnic.**